-Refugee girl explains her journey from Syria to UK
+Refugee girl explains her journey from Syria to UK - CBBC Newsround

 Manar moved to Britain just three weeks ago, when her family was relocated to Bradford in West Yorkshire, from a camp in Lebanon.

-Her mum, Mariam, decided that Manar and her four sisters had no choice but to leave Syria after their neighbour's house was destroyed by a falling plane as war and fighting in the country got worse and worse.
+Her mum, Mariam, decided that Manar and her four sisters had no choice but to leave Syria after their neighbour's house was destroyed by a falling plane as .

 But it's taken three years for them to begin their new life in the UK.